MySmile/sfchat/bin/docker/README.rst

 UnitTest debugging
 ''''''''''''''''''
 #.
-Start debug serve by clicking on a green bug or "Run->Debug..."
+Start debug server by clicking on a green bug or "Run->Debug..."
 #.
 Put breakpoint e.g. in ``/apps/api/middlewares.py``
 #.
 Run all tests to see how execution stop for debugging